Retirement Accounts

 • Roth IRAs can be funded from many sources such as personal contributions, spousal IRA contributions, transfers from savings, rollover contributions from other retirement accounts, and conversions from other IRA types; and

-• You can still make contributions to your Roth IRA after you reach age 70½.
+• You can make contributions to your Roth IRA after you reach age 70½.

 • You must report all contributions on an IRS Form 8606.